chadsansing/cineris-campaign/sessions/session-2-spoilers.md

 Cantor Gravelock is one of the 5 artificers.

 Cantor is a cryptogear prosthetics expert.
-She left Magmatic because she wasn't interested in making money off of designing the weapons Root and other descret Aarok disciples kept suggesting to her.
+She left Magmatic because she wasn't interested in making money off of designing the weapons Root and other secret Aarok disciples kept suggesting to her.

 Cantor is heading north, into the Soma Ring of the elvish forest to sell her latest invention off to a cabal of cryptomancers that run a codebreaker farm.
 She is going to sell them shard-eyes that will let their soma addicts scroll through words at dizzying speeds inside their own heads.